shopozor/ci/README.md

 ### Branch protection rules

-Any push to our `master` or `dev` branch will be rejected, excepted it was initiated by our `softozor-deployer` user:
+Any push to our `master` or `dev` branch will be rejected, except it was initiated by our `softozor-deployer` user:

 ![Github branch protection rules](doc/img/github-branch-protection-rules.png)